NSE postpones Airtel Africa listing

 “Until that is done, the SEC cannot approve.
 So, the ball is in their court,” the source said.

-On June 18, Airtel Africa officially filed an application with the SEC for a listing of its shares on the NSE.
+On June 18, Airtel Africa officially filed an application with the SEC for the listing of its shares on the NSE.

 Join the conversation